128technology/docs/docs/cli_reference.md

 ## `show config locally-modified`

-Display all routers with a locally modified config version
+Display all routers with a locally modified config version.

 #### Usage